1963 South Korean legislative election

 Legislative elections were held in South Korea on 26 November 1963.
 They were the first held after the 1961 coup and subsequent approval of a new constitution the previous December, which inaugurated the Third Republic.
+All candidates had to run under the banner of a political party.

-The result was a victory for the Democratic Republican Party of coup leader Park Chung-hee, which won 110 of the 175 seats in the National Assembly.
+The result was a victory for the Democratic Republican Party of coup leader Park Chung Hee, which won 110 of the 175 seats in the National Assembly.
 Voter turnout was 72.1%.